Ephenodrom/Dart-Log-4-Dart-2/README.md

 The format of the log entrys can be configured for some appender.

 * %d = The date
+* %i = The identifier
 * %t = The tag
 * %l = The log level
 * %m = The message

 Examples :

-* "%d %t %l %m"
+* "%d %i %t %l %m"
-* "This log entry was created on %d from class %t.
+* "This log entry was created on %d from class %t from thread %i.
 It has the level %l and the message %m"

 ### Rotation Cycle